How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Pelicans take to the home court of the Rockets on Friday at 8:00 PM ET.
+The Kings hope to pick up a road win at the Spurs on Friday at 7:30 PM ET.

 How to Watch